juretta/stash-log-parser/README.md

 The output can be used to generate graphs, either using the provided `gnuplot` scripts or by using the Confluence chart macro.

-The `regenerate-graphs.sh` shows how to run the logparser, pipe the output into data files and generate gnuplot graphics as PNG images.
+The `generate-access-log-graphs.sh` script shows how to run the logparser, pipe the output into data files and generate gnuplot graphics as PNG images.

-    $> ./regenerate-graphs.sh '/data/stash-access-log/atlassian-stash-access-2012-09*.log*'
+    $> ./generate-access-log-graphs.sh '/data/stash-access-log/atlassian-stash-access-2012-09*.log*'

 Available Commands
 ==================